danielp28/code-challanges/README.md

 # Mar 6th
 A simple stopwatch using JavaScript.
 Tried to implement miliseconds but was unable to get seconds to reset to 0 after 60.

+# Mar 10th
+A simple JS app that allows for user input of meals consumed on a certain day and displays them back.
+Super simplistic, does not save to localStorage and does not save after exit.